-The following table sets forth the approximate aggregate fees billed to the Company by Ernst & Young in fiscal year 2011 of \$0.4 million and PricewaterhouseCoopers in fiscal years 2011 and 2010 of \$0.5 million and \$1.4 million, respectively:
+The following table sets forth the approximate aggregate fees billed to the Company by Ernst & Young in fiscal 2012 and 2011 of \$0.7 million and \$0.4 million, respectively, and PricewaterhouseCoopers in fiscal 2012 and 2011 of less than \$0.1 million and \$0.5 million:

-Fee Category 2011 (In 2010 thousands)
+Fee Category 2012 (In thou 2011

-Audit Fees \$848 \$ 316
+Audit Fees \$724 \$848

-Audit-Related Fees 11 1,006
+Audit-Related Fees 11

-Tax Fees - 115
+Tax Fees

-All Other Fees -
+All Other Fees 2

-Total Fees \$859 \$1,437
+Total Fees \$726 \$859

-Audit Fees consisted of professional services rendered in connection with the audit of the Company's annual financial statements and quarterly review of financial statements included in the Company's Quarterly Reports on Form 10-Q.
+Audit Fees consisted of professional services rendered in connection with the audit of the Company's annual financial statements and quarterly review of financial statements included in the Company's Quarterly Reports on Form 10-Q. This category also includes advice on accounting matters that arose during the audit or the review of interim financial statements.

-Audit-Related Fees comprise fees for professional services that are reasonably related to the performance of the audit or review of the Company's financial statement and the initial public offering.
+Audit-Related Fees comprise fees for professional services that are reasonably related to the performance of the audit or review of the Company's financial statements.